North Carolina Wesleyan University: Campus

 The 200 acre Rocky Mount campus includes six residence halls, nine academic and administrative buildings, the Everett Gymnasium, The Dunn Center, and outdoor athletic facilities, including a soccer field, baseball field, tennis courts, Indoor Sports & Education Facility, artificial turf field, intramural fields, and softball field.
 There is also an on-campus Starbucks attached to the Pearsall Library.
-In addition to a residential campus, Wesleyan has developed a strong multi-campus Adult & Professional degree program with locations in Brunswick, Durham, Goldsboro, Greenville, Manteo, New Bern, Raleigh, Washington, Wilmington and Winston-Salem in addition to the main campus in Rocky Mount.
+In addition to a residential campus, Wesleyan has developed a strong multi-campus Adult & Professional degree program with advising office locations in Brunswick, Durham, Goldsboro, Greenville, Manteo, New Bern, Raleigh, Washington, Wilmington and Winston-Salem in addition to the main campus in Rocky Mount.

 Academics

-The university offers 32 undergraduate programs, 33 minor programs, 6 graduate degrees and 4 certificate programs.
-The University is North Carolina Wesleyan University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and master’s degrees.
+The university offers 33 undergraduate programs, 6 graduate programs, and 4 certificate programs.
+The university is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and master's degrees.
 It is also a member of the National Association of Schools and Colleges of The United Methodist Church.

 Executive Residency Graduate Programs

-NCWU offers unique Executive Residency Graduate Programs that offer a hybrid/blended format combining online and in-person instruction, tailored for both international graduate students studying in the U.S. and domestic students seeking flexible learning options.
+NCWU offers Executive Residency Graduate Programs that offer a hybrid/blended format combining online and in-person instruction, tailored for both international graduate students studying in the U.S. and domestic students seeking flexible learning options.
 These 19-20 month programs are designed for students who like face-to-face instruction alongside the convenience of online coursework.
 As an F1-Visa Qualified Program, international students can continue their education in the U.S. and pursue a master’s degree with one concentrated residency weekend each semester on campus.
-Students can maintain employment while attending hybrid classes.